rrainn/LambdaServerlessRequest/README.md

     firstName: 'Steve'
   },

+  // `responseType` indicates the type of data that the server will respond with
+  // options are: 'arraybuffer', 'json'
+  responseType: 'json', // default

   // `validateStatus` defines whether to resolve or reject the promise for a given
   // HTTP response status code.
 If `validateStatus` returns `true` (or is set to `null`
   // or `undefined`), the promise will be resolved; otherwise, the promise will be